woomy144/heroku5/readme.md

 - And there we go, we should know have a working, custom client with a server selector!
 Horray!
 ### If you need any help, DM me on discord:
 - [MG]Octo#9071

+#CHANGELOG
+-fixed heroku and repl.it unable to connect